VikSn0w/DevUtilities/README.md

 Good Utilities for Good Devs.
 An utility app for iOS and macOS written in Swift

-DevUtilities provides plenty of utilities code by a coder, coded for coders.
+DevUtilities provides plenty of utilities for coding, coded for coders.
 It has the necessary for fast calculations and operations, like Binary operations, Conversions, IP Operations and many more functions!

 ## Changelog: